-Research Focus at the Bettany Centre for Entrepreneurship
+Research focus at the Bettany Centre for Entrepreneurship

 The Bettany Centre works with entrepreneurs along the entire entrepreneurial life-cycle, linking our research, education and practice.
 The Centre's research areas are broad, reflecting individual scholarly interest and adding value to the cumulative knowledge in entrepreneurship.
 These include:

-• Entrepreneurial mind sets and behaviours
+• Entrepreneurial mindsets and behaviours

 • Entrepreneurial finance and de-risking ventures